envoyproxy/learnenvoy/_articles/circuit-breaking.md

 Circuit breaking and automatic retries are two great features of Envoy, and this article gives you a few examples of how to configure and use them.
+Effective implentation of these tools will greatly increase your service success rates by letting Envoy do a lot of the heavy lifting around simple failures and issues with GET requests.

 ## The setup